 Simplify remote access to file servers from mobile devices, PCs, Macs, and browsers.

-However, we provide an additional layer of security and control
+However, we provide an extra layer of Security and Control:

 The entire solution is built on top of enterprise IT infrastructure and private file servers.